The cabin boy will not be an ordinary pirate...

 The Maverick has since added sails as well as cannons on both sides of the ship.

-I have taken to wearing a satin top that would become a dress if and when I lose my pants.
+I have taken to wearing a satin top that could become a dress if and when I lose my pants.
 Though that fact is not known among the other pirates.
 I'm hoping that Baronesa Diego will recognize my shoes given to me by Lady Rodriquez when I served her.
 I had even altered a blouse of hers with which she looked most beautiful.

-The Maverick, now has a reward price for anyone who captures or sinks the ship.
+The Maverick now has a reward price for anyone who captures or sinks the ship.
 Since Baronesa Marietta Diego has already seen her in port; she will know our ship on sight.

-When the Maverick sails out to intercept the Primrose, the Captain Rodolfo is surprised that the Primrose keeps sailing our way.
+When the Maverick sails out to intercept the Primrose, Captain Rodolfo is surprised that the Primrose keeps sailing our way.
 It makes the intercepting point come sooner then he’s prepared for.
 Captain Rodolfo laughs at the first of her cannons being fired by the Primrose at a distance that appears to be too far away.
-The Primrose's captain has a plan that Rodolfo has not yet figured out.
+The Primrose's Captain has a plan that Rodolfo has not yet figured out.
 While the first shots do miss, they now have the range and a better measure for their next shots.
-The third and fourth cannon balls hit the ship.
+The third and fourth cannonballs hit the ship.
 One hits the starboard side of our ship and the next cannonball hits the front deck sending the deck crew scurrying for cover.

 Our sailors begin to panic, firing our first round too early.
 It will take valuable time to reload.
 The Maverick is already taking more hits from the Primrose.
-With three cannons now blown out commission on the broadside toward the Primrose we are vulnerable.
+With three cannons blown out commission on the broadside toward the Primrose, we are vulnerable.
 The Primrose now shoots its lesser guns and one mast is greatly damaged and in danger of falling.

 Their soldiers are marksmen and their extra sailors become visible only as they approach to come alongside and board us.
-Captain Rodolfo has scared his crew, “You better fight to the finish, less we all hang from Spanish gallows!”
+Captain Rodolfo has scared his crew, “You better fight to the finish, lest we all hang from Spanish gallows!”

 I have handed six sailors fancy dresses to change into.
-Their pretending to be women will fool no one, but it lessens the fighting force by their number and three more sailors come seeking to copy them.
+Their pretending to be women will fool no one, but it lessens the fighting force by their number and then three more sailors come seeking to copy them.

 I have since taken to hiding under stairs until the ship is seized.
-Once boarded, I am found in my dress with my hair pinned up in curls, by one of their officers and his men.
+Once boarded, I am found in my dress with my hair pinned up in curls, by one of their officers and sailors.
 This is a time when having no manly whiskers is very helpful.
 He asks, "Young woman, it is strange to find a woman aboard such a ship.
 Hurry and explain yourself."

 Taken aboard the Primrose to the Baronesa Marietta, the Baronesa laughs under her breath as she sees me.
 “O Roberta, I am pleased to see you unharmed.
 Is it true you outfitted some of the Maverick's sailors with dresses?”

-While she likes sailing, being royalty and living as such would entice her to leave her present calling.
+While she likes sailing; being royalty and living as such would entice her to leave her present calling.